coderefinery/jupyter/_episodes/01-motivation.md

 ### Common use cases

+- Really good for **linear workflows** (e.g. read data, filter data, do some statistics, plot the results)
 - Experimenting with new ideas, testing new libraries/databases
 - As an *interactive* development environment for code, data analysis and visualization
 - Interactive work on HPC clusters